freedom622/leetcode/README.md

 LinkedHashMap summary
 * 1, it also uses doubly linkedlist and hashmap internally.
-* 2, The paramter "accessOrder" for constructor is importnat, when implementating LRU, it should be true.
+* 2, The paramter "accessOrder" for constructor is important, when implementating LRU, it should be true.
 (True is access-order, False is insertion-order)
 **********************************************

 **********************************************